Covering Hypercube $mB^n$: Introduction

-Furthermore, in both cases, there exists such a polynomial $P$ with degree equal to the lower bound. \end{Theorem}
+Furthermore, in both cases, there exists such a polynomial $P$ with degree equal to the lower bound. \end{Theorem} The proof of Theorem \ref{main-2} \eqref{eq4} involves substantial technical difficulties, which are finally resolved by applying the Lagrange inversion formula for generating functions in modern enumerative combinatorics; see Section \ref{Sec7}.

-Figure \ref{fig} depicts the primary logical chain leading to our main results, where an arrow from A to B indicates that the proof of B relies on the conclusion of A.
+To end this section, we present Figure \ref{fig} to illustrate the structure of this paper and the primary logical chain leading to our main results, where an arrow from A to B indicates that the proof of B relies on the conclusion of A.